lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-30-elastic-beanstalk-al2-go.md

 check: ./validate-app-binary.sh
 ```

 **Personal opinion:** I never use the `Buildfile` to build my application and I always have a CI system to build the source code (or even build it locally).
+Even the documentation itself suggests to use the `predeploy` platform hook (more later) instead for the one-off commands we want to run, so this is not really needed.
 This means that my uploaded bundle `.zip` file only contains the compiled artifacts, e.g. the `bin/app` binary from the above example.
 This makes deployments a bit faster as well since the build phase will not happen during the Beanstalk lifecycle and I don't worry about my build process being constrained by the machine running the actual application.
 For example, if you have a lot of dependencies or your tests need a lot of resources then doing it before triggering a Beanstalk deployment will allow you to use smaller lightweight instances for the actual application in production (e.g. `T3.nano`, `T4G.nano`).

 ## Procfile